Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Introduction

 \section{Introduction}

-Differences-in-Differences (DID) is one of the most widely used methods for identification of causal effects in social sciences.
-However, inference in DID models can be complicated by both serial and spatial correlations.
-After an influential paper by \cite{Bertrand04howmuch}, showing that serial correlation can lead to severe over-rejection in DID applications if not taken into account, most papers applying DID models use inference methods that are robust to arbitrary forms of serial correlation.\footnote{The importance of clustering at a group level to take serial correlation into account had been previously noted by, for example, \cite{Arellano}.
-However, \cite{Bertrand04howmuch} show that such strategies had not been widely incorporated in DID applications. } In contrast, most of these papers do not take spatial correlation into account. \cite{IK} show that, under some conditions, ignoring spatial correlation is not a problem for inference when treatment is randomly assigned at the cluster level.
-However, random assignment may not be plausible in many DID empirical applications.
-In this paper, we consider the consequences of ignoring spatial correlation in DID models when treatment is possibly not randomly assigned.
+Difference-in-Differences (DID) is one of the most widely used methods for identification of causal effects in social sciences.
+However, inference in DID can be complicated by both serial and spatial correlations. \Copy{Cluster}{ After an influential paper by \cite{Bertrand04howmuch}, showing that serial correlation can lead to severe over-rejection in DID applications, most papers applying DID use inference methods that are robust to arbitrary forms of serial correlation.
+A common alternative in this case is to rely on cluster robust variance estimator (CRVE) at the unit level, which allows for arbitrary serial correlation, but generally relies on the assumption that these unit-level clusters are independent.
+In most cases, DID papers do not take the possibility of spatial correlation across these clusters into account.\footnote{In case we have, for example, individual-level data and a state-level policy, clustering at the state level would allow for arbitrary correlation between individuals in the same state.
+Since clustering at the state level takes within-state correlation into account, we focus on the possibility of across state spatial correlations. } }